-Staying well, understanding health issues, and remaining active are very important to seniors.
+Staying well, understanding health issues, and remaining active are very important.
 You are welcomed to join us for any or all of our activities!

-- Health screenings are offered at area senior centers.
-Some of the screenings include: skin cancer, breast cancer, stroke, hearing and vision.
+- Health screenings offered at senior centers include screenings for skin cancer, breast cancer, stroke, hearing and vision.

 - Health forums are presented by doctors, nurses and other health care professionals on a variety of topics at area senior centers.

 - Physical activity classes at senior centers include: line dancing, chair exercise, yoga, Zumba and classes to help prevent the problems of osteoporosis.
 There are additional exercise classes offered for a variety of physical activity levels.